Why You Shouldn’t Use The Username Admin

 Username Admin

-Note: Following the above mentioned procedures, you can create unique users with administrative rights in WordPress.
-At the same time, you can prevent hacking attacks that are applicable to admin usernames, such as simple brute-force attacks.
+Note: Following the abovementioned procedures, you can create unique users with administrative rights in WordPress.
+At the same time, you can prevent hacking attacks that apply to admin usernames, such as simple brute-force attacks.

 Professional Tips